Transport Layer Security: Handshake protocol

 Note that multiple handshake messages may be combined within one record.

 Alert protocol

 This record should normally not be sent during normal handshaking or application exchanges.
 However, this message can be sent at any time during the handshake and up to the closure of the session.
 If this is used to signal a fatal error, the session will be closed immediately after sending this record, so this record is used to give a reason for this closure.
 If the alert level is flagged as a warning, the remote can decide to close the session if it decides that the session is not reliable enough for its needs (before doing so, the remote may also send its own signal).

-Level

-This field identifies the level of alert.
-If the level is fatal, the sender should close the session immediately.
-Otherwise, the recipient may decide to terminate the session itself, by sending its own fatal alert and closing the session itself immediately after sending it.
-The use of Alert records is optional, however if it is missing before the session closure, the session may be resumed automatically (with its handshakes).

-Normal closure of a session after termination of the transported application should preferably be alerted with at least the Close notify Alert type (with a simple warning level) to prevent such automatic resume of a new session.
-Signalling explicitly the normal closure of a secure session before effectively closing its transport layer is useful to prevent or detect attacks (like attempts to truncate the securely transported data, if it intrinsically does not have a predetermined length or duration that the recipient of the secured data may expect).

-Description

-This field identifies which type of alert is being sent.